A Puzzle

 Here’s a puzzle I came up with while working tech support at my very first job.

 At 12:00 the hour and minute hands of a clock overlap.
-To the nearest second, what time is it when they next overlap.
+To the nearest second, search what time is it when they next overlap.

 There are two ways to solve this problem.
-If you understand the puzzle, it won’t take you long, but if you go at it the most obvious way, you may find yourself trapped in Xeno’s paradox.
+If you understand the puzzle, hemorrhoids it won’t take you long, but if you go at it the most obvious way, you may find yourself trapped in Xeno’s paradox.

-1. daeguowl said,
+1. daeguowl says:

 So what’s the solution then?

-2. LostRambler said,
+2. LostRambler says:

 What, and spoil it for everyone else?

-3. daeguowl said,
+3. daeguowl says:

 Do you have the readers to justify that comment?
 Email me…

-4. daeguowl said,
+4. daeguowl says:

 Depends how many decimal places you want to go to….12 hours will have to elapse for it to be an exact overlapping (provided your watch is accurate).
 However, after one second, the hour hand will have moved 0.0083333 of a degree and the minute hand will have moved 0.01 of a degree whidh to the naked eye will be unnoticeable….at 4:21:49 and 7:38:11 the hands will overlap with a difference of 0.008333333 degrees which is the closest they’ll be during the twelve hour period.

-5. LostRambler said,
+5. LostRambler says:

 Given that at 3:10 the minute hand is above the hour hand and at 3:20 it’s below, there must be some time when they overlap between 3:10 and 3:20.
 This time occurs before 4:21, so your answer is at least one hour out.